prathamesh-sonpatki/o11y-wiki/README.md

 ### Monitoring

-Monitoring is the process of collecting and analyzing data about a system to ensure its reliability, availability, and performance.
-In SRE, monitoring is a critical activity that helps to detect and resolve issues before they impact users.
+Monitoring is collecting and analyzing data about a system from outside based on the data that the system outputs.
+In observability terminology, monitoring is sometimes also restricted to metrics management.

 ## N